wfxiaolong/Alipay/check_offline_payment.md

 </p>

 ``

 MYPay Alipay is the best way to access the Chinese customers purse.

+The partners can use this API to obtain the information on transaction status.

 ``

-#### USAGE:

-* Step 1: Regist account from our managers. <a href="https://mypay.tech">https://mypay.tech</a>
-* Step 2: Intergrate Offline Payment API in your platform.
-* Step 3: Intergrate this API in your platform.

 #### Protocol: